watsonmw/platform/README.md

 Introduction
 ============

-"platform" is a set of lightweight framework for writing graphical demos and screensavers on Windows.
+"platform" is a lightweight framework for writing graphical demos and screensavers on Windows.

 The code abstracts away most Win32 internals, the idea being to keep most Win32-isms out of your projects, which is useful for porting or just improving the clarity of the code.

 It contains utility classes for the following:

- + Easy way to write screen savers (A device context or an OpenGL context is provided to render into).
+ + Multi monitor screen savers, with preview and config modes
  + Window creation and event interception
  + OpenGL render context creation, both fullscreen and windowed
  + Mouse and keyboard input